robertosillitti/Deep-learning-project/README.md

 Also the multitask classifier achieved solid accuracy on both gender and ethnicity, performing reliably even in the presence of several dataset limitations such as low-resolution grayscale format 48×48 pixels, poor contrast, and substantial class imbalance.

 In conclusion, this analysis achieved reasonably good results given the limitations of the dataset.
 However, using higher-quality images (RGB, better resolution, less noise) and a more balanced distribution of samples across ethnicity and age would likely lead to significantly better performance.

+## Repository structure

+In this repository you will find:

+- A Jupyter notebook with all the code needed to preprocess the data, define, train, and evaluate the models, and generate plots.
+It also includes comments and interpretations of the results.

+- A PDF presentation summarizing the project, with key visualizations, plots, and a detailed discussion of the main findings.

+- A README file providing an overview of the project structure, goals, and methodology.